 12.15 EQUIPMENT INVENTORY REPORTING REQUIREMENTS.

 b.
 Spot checks.
-Spot checks may be performed by the Property Management Office to test the validity of the biennial inventories received from departments.
+Spot checks may be performed by Capital Assets Management to test the validity of the biennial inventories received from departments.
 In general, inventory spot checks may be undertaken in any department responsible for more than 200 assets.
-If a sufficient number of discrepancies is noted during a spot check, the department may be asked to perform additional work on the inventory before the physical inventory is accepted by the Property Management Office.
+If a sufficient number of discrepancies is noted during a spot check, the department may be asked to perform additional work on the inventory before the physical inventory is accepted by Capital Assets Management.

 12.16 EQUIPMENT TAGGING.

 The physical tagging of capitalized equipment is the responsibility of any department acquiring equipment to be capitalized.
-The Property Management Office (PMO) will assign tag numbers for such acquisitions and will send tags to either a designated department representative, to the custodian if appropriately noted by the department, or to the requestor noted on the requisition.
-Departments must tag assets in cooperation with the PMO and verify various information, e.g., serial number, model number, custodian, location, etc.
+Capital Assets Management will assign tag numbers for such acquisitions and will send tags to either a designated department representative, to the custodian if appropriately noted by the department, or to the requestor noted on the requisition.
+Departments must tag assets in cooperation with Capital Assets Management and verify various information, e.g., serial number, model number, custodian, location, etc.